INFO-201-Fall-2023/final-project-repositories-Kwang37/README.md

 - The connection between public interest and impartial law enforcement is established through video, but whether this connection is conducive to social progress is a topic of debate.

 [10 Most Watched Categories of YouTube Videos](https://mugafi.com/blog/10-most-watched-categories-of-youtube-videos#:~:text=Music%20videos%20are%20always%20the,and%20available%20at%20your%20fingertips.)
-- According to the data from this ranking, "Music", "Tutorial" and "Top List" videos occupy the top three spots, which led us to wonder whether viewers who like music videos would also like "Top List" videos.
+- According to the data from this ranking, videos about "Music", "Tutorial" and "Top List" occupy the top three spots, led us to wonder whether audience who enjoy music videos would also like "Top List" videos.
 - It is well worth studying what kind of public interest this reflects by extracting the common audience of different categories of content.
-Because it helps a lot to analyze the interest preferences of the public the appropriate content and ads according to different interest categories.
+It helps to analyze the interest preferences of the public the appropriate content and ads according to different categories.

 [Analysis of Bilibili public interest](https://b23.tv/n3RdSWM)
-- The blogger in the video used the popular videos of different divisions on the bilibili website as the object of analysis, and the amount of plays and big reward amount corresponding to each video as the object of comparison for data analysis, and used the orientation of the horizontal and vertical axes to derive the interests of bilibili users.
+- The creator used the popular videos of different topics on the Bilibili to make a linear analysis, including the number of view and the interaction index (number of likes).
+By taking a look at this chart we can find the popular topics in Bilibili
-- However, because the amount of data extracted by this analysis is too small and the type of data is too homogeneous, the conclusions drawn are not accurate and realistic enough.
+-  The amount of data is too small and the type of data is homogeneous, the conclusions are not accurate and realistic enough.